cometbft/cometbft/docs/references/architecture/adr-115-predictable-block-times.md

 In case of Berachain, they want to have a constant block time to match Ethereum's slots, which are equal to 12s.

+Celestia's usecase here for the medium term is to be able to have a longer proposal timeout so that they can spend a larger percentage of the block time gossiping while having consistent block times.

 ## Proposal

 Move `timeout_commit` into `FinalizeBlockResponse` as `next_block_delay`.
 This